2014 Ukrainian Amateur Cup

 The 2014 Ukrainian Amateur Cup was the nineteenth annual season of Ukraine's football knockout competition for amateur football teams.
 The competition started on 13 August 2014 and concluded on 9 November 2014.

 The cup holders Chaika Petropavlivska Borshchahivka did not participate, but finalist FC Yednist Plysky were defeated by FC Kolos Kovalivka in quarterfinals.

 Participated clubs

+In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).